ericoc/alexa-seizuretracker/README.md

   * "*Alexa, ask SeizureTracker to* **count seizures**?"

 Different phrasing variations of these all work partially based on words Amazon automatically ignores (like "to" and "the", I think?) as well as the Interaction Model defined so you can try lots of different stuff!

+Additionally, you can say "open seizure tracker" (based on the invocation word) which will describe what the skill does allowing you to respond immediately and "track a seizure".

+There is also a "help" intent (`"Alexa, ask Seizure Tracker for help") which will describe the functionality of the skill before allowing you to simply respond "yes" to track a seizure!

 ---